Father's Day Event — Now through June 22. Request your exclusive pricing today. Get Pricing →

 Electricity: An infrared sauna typically costs $0.15–$0.50 per session, translating to roughly $5–$15 per month with regular use.
 Traditional electric saunas with larger heaters (6–9 kW) cost more — roughly $0.50–$1.00 per session, or $15–$30 per month for daily use.
 At average U.S. electricity rates, even a large traditional sauna adds less to your monthly utility bill than a hot tub.

 Maintenance: Saunas are remarkably low-maintenance.
 The interior wood needs occasional wiping down and should be left to air dry after use.
-Sauna stones should be inspected every 6–12 months and replaced every 3–5 years ($30–$80).
-Outdoor saunas may benefit from periodic exterior treatment ($50–$150/year).
-All in, expect roughly $100–$200 per year in maintenance costs.
+Sauna stones should be inspected every 6–12 months and replaced every 3–5 years.
+Outdoor saunas may benefit from periodic exterior treatment once a year.

-Accessories: A set of essential sauna accessories — bucket and ladle, thermometer/hygrometer, headrest — typically costs $50–$200 total.
-Popular add-ons like aromatherapy systems, upgraded lighting, and backrests can add $100–$500 depending on how much you want to customize.
+Accessories: A set of essential sauna accessories — bucket and ladle, thermometer/hygrometer, headrest — represents a small add-on to your project budget.
+Popular optional upgrades include aromatherapy systems, upgraded lighting, and backrests.
+Get Pricing on any accessory.

 Total Cost Examples: What Real Sauna Projects Cost

-It helps to see how these numbers come together in real scenarios.
-Here are four common buyer profiles with realistic total budgets:
+It helps to see how these categories come together in real scenarios.
+Here are four common buyer profiles with the typical project scope:

 How to Save Money on a Sauna (Without Sacrificing Quality)